DataDog/integrations-extras/hasura_cloud/README.md

 [Hasura Cloud][1] provides a scalable, highly available, globally distributed, secure production ready GraphQL API instantly over your data sources.

-Datadog Integration is an observability feature of Hasura Cloud that exports your Hasura Cloud project's operation logs and metrics to your Datadog dashboard.
+The Datadog integration is an observability feature of Hasura Cloud that exports your Hasura Cloud project's operation logs and metrics to your Datadog dashboard.

 ## Setup